equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 The javascript payload is a lot smaller & there is no virtualDOM but there is no prefetch on links to speed up browsing, there are also no transitions & you have page reloads on navigation.<br />
 *There are libraries to help with this to make it more PWA like (eg: flamethrower).*

-I have not used any advanced features like islands architecture which will be a useful feature for adding things like dynamic comment components.
+I have not used any advanced features like islands architecture yet.<br />
+This will be a useful feature for adding things like dynamic comment components.

 <i class="fa fa-link"></i> <a href="https://docs.astro.build/en/concepts/islands/" target="_blank" rel="noopener noreferrer">Astro Islands 🚀 Astro Documentation</a>